How To Conquer Fear Of Heights (Acrophobia)

 If the idea of having that first date at the top of a high building is more terrifying than the date itself, then keep on reading.

-One of the more common phobias seeping around the globe, with around 5% of people experiencing it around the globe, acrophobia (pronounced ag-uh-ruh-foe-be-uh) is an excessive fear of heights.
+One of the more common phobias, with around 5% of people experiencing it around the globe, acrophobia (pronounced ag-uh-ruh-foe-be-uh) is an excessive fear of heights.
 Grouped as a 'specific phobia', it induces great fear and anxiety, where the fear of heights is overly excessive in relation to the present situation.

 As an example, it is a normal bodily reaction to experience a sudden nervousness when you are at the top of the Eiffel Tower looking down on the streets below, after all, we are out of our comfort zone and our body reacts accordingly.